dbetm/sunset-color-palette-gen/README.md

 -----

 ### Contribute
-Feel free to open an issue and maybe Pull Request to suggest improvements :)
+Feel free to open an issue and maybe a Pull Request to suggest improvements :)